tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/设置回源_intl_en.md

 >?
 >- The success rate of data origin-pull depends on your network environment.
->- Buckets in finance zones don't support origin-pull settings.
+>- Buckets in finance zones don't support origin-pull configurations.
 >

 <img src="https://main.qcloudimg.com/raw/f63a74cf70a9f6582e52e13a2b16e72a.png" width="90%">